Utsikt

 image/svg+xml

-It is impossible to know how long there has been a guest house at Sundvollen.
-The first time we know anything for sure is in 1648.
-Then Marte Kroksund was reported to the governor by the bailiff because she had scolded people she was rowing across the strait and that she had been drunk.
-She lived on a farm on the west side of Kroksundet, and ran an inn and was a canal man.
-She probably also had an accommodation offer.
+It is impossible to know how long there has been an inn at Sundvollen.
+The first time we have definite information is in 1648.
+Marte Kroksund was reported to the governor by the bailiff because she had insulted people she rowed across the strait and because she had been drunk.
+She lived on a farm on the west side of Kroksundet, ran a tavern, and was a ferryman.
+She likely also offered lodging.

-In 1788, the owner's name was Gaute Sundvollen, and in that year the inn is recommended as accommodation for travellers.
-It is also stated in a list from the sheriff that he had a tavern and an inn, and sold beer and spirits.
+In 1788, the owner was Gaute Sundvollen, and that year the inn was recommended as an accommodation for travelers.
+It is also mentioned in a list from the sheriff that he had an inn and sold beer and spirits.
 Not many years later, in 1805, the Bergen royal road opened up to Kroksund.
-In 1811, the owner of Sundvollen, Ole Blyberg, received royal permission to run an inn on the farm.
+In 1811, the owner of Sundvollen, Ole Blyberg, received a royal permit to operate an inn on the farm.
 In addition to the traffic along the royal road, he also attracted tourists to Sundvollen.

-Queen Desideria visited the place in 1825, and in 1832 her husband Karl III Johan also came.
-His son Johan Blyberg took over in 1853, and further developed the hotel together with his wife Olava Madsdatter Bye.
-He too received a royal visit, when Karl IV visited Sundvolden in the 1860s.
-One of several porcelain dishes he gave to the staff is thankfully still in the hotel.
-In 1885, the English Crown Prince, later Edward VII of Great Britain, spent the night at Sundvolden.
+Queen Desideria visited the place in 1825, and in 1832 her husband Charles III John also came.
+Their son Johan Blyberg took over in 1853 and further developed the hotel with his wife Olava Madsdatter Bye.
+He also received a royal visit when Charles IV visited Sundvolden in the 1860s.
+One of the several porcelain plates he gave to the staff as thanks still remains at the hotel.
+In 1885, the English Crown Prince, later Edward VII of Britain, stayed at Sundvolden.
 Then came Oscar II and Wilhelm II of Germany in 1891.
-In 1902, Sundvollen became a permanent shuttle station.
-Haakon VII, Queen Maud and Crown Prince Olav were responsible for the last royal visit in Johan Blyberg's time.
+In 1902, Sundvollen became a permanent stagecoach station.
+Haakon VII, Queen Maud, and Crown Prince Olav made the final royal visit during Johan Blyberg's time.
 The next generation, Ole Blyberg, took over in 1909.
-In the same year, he built a new wing with a dining hall from materials from Sundvollmølla, which had recently been demolished.
-In 1914 he also had a large and contemporary hotel building built on two floors on the south side of the old hotel.
-It later became known as "The Society".
-In his time, Haakon VII visited the hotel several times, including accompanied by Fridtjof Nansen.
+That same year, he built a new wing with a dining hall using materials from the recently demolished Sundvoll mill.
+In 1914, he also had a large, modern hotel building constructed on two floors on the south side of the old hotel.
+It later became known as "The Society."
+During his time, Haakon VII visited the hotel several times, including with Fridtjof Nansen.

-The Lierbanen began with a boat route from Svangstrand near Sylling to Sundvollen wharf in 1904.
-In 1910, Bennett's Reisebureau also began with a fixed bus service between Kristiania and Sundvollen.
-This led to many traveling there to visit Kongens utsikt and Krokkleiva, and the Sundvolden Hotel was the natural place for accommodation.
-In 1922–1923, Ole Blyberg built a new farm yard and buildings at Kroksundet.
+The Lier Railway started with a boat route from Svangstrand near Sylling to Sundvollen pier in 1904.
+In 1910, Bennett's Travel Bureau also began a regular bus route between Kristiania and Sundvollen.
+This led to many people visiting the area to see the King's view and Krokkleiva, with Sundvolden Hotel being the natural place for accommodation.
+Between 1922-1923, Ole Blyberg built a new farmyard and buildings at Kroksundet.

-Sigurd Syr: He lived in the 11th century.
-He was the great-grandson of Harald Hårfagre.
-He enjoyed working the soil.
-Which was very different from kings at this time.
-He later married Åsta Gudbrandsdotter who was the mother of Olav the Holy.
+Sigurd Syr: He lived in the 10th century.
+He was a great-grandson of Harald Fairhair.
+He enjoyed working with the land, which was quite different from kings at that time.
+Later, he married Åsta Gudbrandsdotter, who was the mother of Olav the Holy.

-Olav the Saint: Born in the late 9th century.
-The mother was Åsta and the father Harald.
-He was a petty king in Vestvold.
-He had the ability to manage, collect and organize.
-But also less valuable traits such as greed, savagery, cruelty, desire for revenge and light-hearted relationships with women.
-He grew up on Sigurd syr's large farm.
-He dozes off in the battle of Stikkelstad in 1030.
+Olav the Holy: Born in the late 10th century.
+His mother was Åsta and his father was Harald.
+He was a petty king in Vestfold.
+He had the ability to govern, unite, and organize, but also less admirable traits such as greed, wildness, cruelty, thirst for revenge, and a frivolous attitude towards women.
+He grew up on the estate of Sigurd Syr.
+He died in the Battle of Stiklestad in 1030.

 my Care